My Germany Trip

 On the plane

 On the flight from Toronto to Munich, I sat beside an old Austrian man named Ebhardt.
 He moved to Canada when he was 30 and settled in Victoria with his Quebecois wife.
 He’s been there for 37 years and loves the little town.
-He talked of his travels around the world: living in the Himalayas, travelling Italy and Greece, his friend getting mugged in Peru, … I told him I loved the mountains of the SF Bay Area but this was too crowded for him.
-He knew incredible people: dukes, an aristocrat who owned land all over Europe, someone whose ancestors fought for von Wallenstein, … what a fun life!
+He talked of his travels around the world: hiking the Himalayas back when the locals had never seen blond hair before, travelling in Italy and Greece, his friend getting mugged in Peru, and more.
+He knew incredible people: a duke, an aristocrat who owned land all over Europe, someone whose ancestors fought for von Wallenstein.

 Munich - 6 days

 I stayed in his house and met his parents.
-Their generation doesn’t know much English—it’s the people under 30 who become fluent through consuming English content.
+Their generation doesn’t speak as much English, but literally everyone under 30 is fluent in English!

 Their townhouse is in a small village that I hesitate to call a suburb.
 Their urban design confused me.
-I get that they have S-Bahns instead of highways, but the tiny alleyways and small houses in the middle of farmland seem suboptimal.
+I get that they have suburban trains (S-Bahn) instead of highways, but having tiny alleyways and small houses in the middle of farmland seem suboptimal.
 Why not enjoy the luxury of large houses and lawns in the suburbs?
-Nonetheless, this was ideal: the convenience of transit, walkability, and retail in a suburb.
+Nonetheless, they enjoyed the convenience of transit, walkability, and retail in their villages.

 - Marienplatz + city centre